giovannypietro/poi/README.md

 cat poi_receipt_example.json
 ```

+For detailed field explanations and validation rules, see [SCHEMA.md](SCHEMA.md).

 This file demonstrates our initial thinking on what a Proof-of-Intent receipt should contain.
 We want your feedback on:

 - **Missing fields** - What intent information are we not capturing?